 Make time zones work to your advantage

 One of the nice things about having friends in different time zones is that you might be awake and ready to talk right when they need you most.
 If your friend is dealing with worries that keep them up at night, tell them to give you a call.

 Tap their local support network

 Ideally, wherever your friend is, they have some caring people nearby, whether friends, neighbors, or colleagues.
 If you know them, consider reaching out and teaming up, or introduce yourself over social media.
 Maybe they could make your friend’s favorite cookies or brownies—you supply the recipe, they handle the baking.
-Maybe they could give you the name of a great local restaurant so you can buy your friend a gift certificate.
+Maybe they could give you the name of a great local restaurant so you can buy your friend take-out.
 Together, you can make your friend’s holiday more joyous.

 Plan your next get-together

 If it’s possible for you to be with your friend after the holidays—when it’s safer, flights are more affordable, their hospital stay is over—make a plan to see each other in person.
 It’ll make you both happy to have a date on the calendar, even if it’s tentative.
 You can build excitement by making an itinerary of local sites to see, foods to try, or history to learn.

 If your friend can’t be home for the holidays—maybe because they’re in a hospital or on a military base overseas—think about bringing the holidays to them.